 |Application Deadline||Decision Notification|

 The essay prompts for this year’s application remain unchanged from the prior year.
-Like last year, applicants are asked to respond to four brief required prompts. about career goals, leadership experiences , a 4 option short answer prompt, and 25 word fun fact prompt.
+Like last year, applicants are asked to respond to four brief required prompts.
 They can also write an optional essay.
-However, re-applicants are asked to answer two additional essay prompts (one less than last year).
+However, re-applicants are asked to answer three additional essay prompts (one more than last year).

 These short essay questions cover a lot of ground: your professional path and goals, your alignment with the program’s core values, and who you are as a person.
 So you will need to do a lot of reflection to be able to choose the right stories/ examples to showcase your candidacy in the best manner.
 Make every word count and be as succinct, clear, and concise as you can.

-Let’s take a closer look at each of these questions:
+Let’s take closer look at each of these questions:

 How to structure your essay?